 Latest Medical by ACAC

-This booklet was written to help patients with achalasia to understand the condition, to describe the various treatments that may be possible, and to record the various hints and tips that other patients have shared.
+These booklets were written to help patients with achalasia understand the condition, and describe the various treatments that may be possible - along with various hints and tips that other patients have shared.

 Breath Test Research